BenDundee/ravana/README.md

 Inspired by multi-perspective reasoning and recursive self-critique, Ravana employs multiple agents to simulate a collaborative analysis process—recommending, evaluating, and refining machine learning configurations in pursuit of optimal predictive performance.

 **UNDER CONSTRUCTION**
+MCP may be overkill!
+Set up as other projects, just need app layer and API layer.
+Use `Controller` model to orchestrate, as in other projects.

 ---